 From the importance of regions, the zeitgeist in the Rhineland, to a new range of collectors and the question as to how, where and with whom galleries should be communicating today – all that in my extensive interview with the gallery owner and spokesman of the Cologne Galleries and co-organizer of the DC Open: Thomas Rehbein in Cologne.

+I’m discovering that at art fairs the majority of collectors belong to the 60+ age range.
+Does that correspond to your observations – on the one hand as a gallery owner and on the other as one of the chairmen of the Cologne Galleries?
 We have many collectors between the ages of 40 and 70.
 It’s pretty obvious really: The children have left home, the parents once again have time for themselves and a certain budget that they can spend on art.
 The result: They start visiting museums and art galleries.
 Being interested in the art market and art has something to do with leisure time, a certain educational level and curiosity.
 That’s also part of why as a gallery we are on the 1st floor because we want to address people who are really interested in art and consciously decide to pay the gallery a visit.

 Photo: Simon Vogel